Why is corporate social responsibility important?

 Improves brand reputation

-Demonstrating your commitment to addressing social issues and conserving the environment can improve your company’s image and reputation.
-Your audiences may admire your efforts to make society a better place and thus become fans of your brand.
+Demonstrating your dedication to social issues and environmental conservation can enhance your company’s image and reputation.
+Your audiences may appreciate your efforts to better society and become loyal supporters of your brand.

 Opens up new markets and opportunities